GollyGood/dstack-drupal/README.md

     ```

 3. Copy the example-dstack.yml to config.dstack.yml in the dstack directory.
-4. Run Vagrant up in the dstack directory.
+4. Now run `vagrant up` in the dstack directory.
-5. Once it is complete -- assuming you have drush already installed on your system
-run `drush @example.local uli` to log into your new Drupal development site.
+5. Once it is complete run `drush @example.local uli` to log into your new Drupal development site.